omeka/omeka-s-enduser/docs/admin-dashboard.md

 ## System information

-In the bottom right corner of every page on the admin side is the current version of Omeka S, along with some helpful links.
-Click the link labelled "System information" to see a full page with details about your installation.
+In the bottom right corner of every admin page is the current version of Omeka S. There are also some helpful links.
+Click the link labelled "System information" to see more details about your installation.

 ![Example System information page](files/systeminfo.png)

-On this page you can verify the versions of dependencies that Omeka is using, such as PHP, ImageMagick, and MySQL.
-If a particular module requires your server to supply something such as a PHP utility, you can look for it here.
-You can also look here to verify whether your Omeka installation recognizes a module you have tried to install.
+On this page you can verify the versions of dependencies that Omeka is using.
+This might be PHP, ImageMagick, and/or MySQL.
+If a module requires your server to supply something like a PHP utility, you can view it here.
+Look here to verify whether your Omeka installation recognizes a module you have tried to install.

-Note that your PHP section will tell you the "File Upload Limit", which is the number reflected in the media upload interface and the asset upload interface.
-Note also that Omeka S will tell you how much free server space it has access to.
+Note that your PHP section will tell you the "File Upload Limit".
+This is the number reflected in the media upload interface and the asset upload interface.
+Note that Omeka S will tell you how much free server space it has access to.

-You may be asked to supply the information on this page when asking for technical support on the [Forums](https://forum.omeka.org/){target=_blank} or when posting an issue on GitHub.
+You may be asked to supply this information when requesting technical support on the [Forums](https://forum.omeka.org/){target=_blank} or when posting an issue on GitHub.

-Clicking the two buttons near the bottom of the page can help you verify that PHP and ImageMagick are working properly for your site.
-Do this right after installation to ensure you don't run into problems later on, such as when batch-importing items or running other PHP-dependent jobs.
+Clicking the two buttons near the bottom of the page can help you verify that PHP and ImageMagick are working properly.
+Do this right after installation to ensure you don't run into problems with batch-importing or PHP-dependent jobs later on.

 ![Example results from the PHP CLI version button and the ImageMagick version button](files/systeminfo_buttons.png)